Pack and Detect: Fast Object Detection in Videos Using Region-of-Interest Packing: Conclusion and Future Work

 Still-image object detection has improved by leaps and bounds in recent years due to the success in training and deploying neural networks.
 However, the opportunities that are available in the context of videos have not been fully exploited.
 Neural networks are in general very compute-intensive.
 In this work, we use the opportunities available in the context of videos to speed up and reduce the amount of computation in neural network based object detectors.
 In the proposed method, called PaD, the full-sized input is only processed in selected anchor frames.
 In the inter-anchor frames, ROIs are identified based on the locations of objects in the previous frame.
 These ROIs are packed together in a reduced-size frame that is fed to the CNN object detector.
 The ROI packing algorithm needs to ensure that the scales and aspect ratios of the objects are preserved and enough background context is provided.
 With this setup, we observed $1.25 \times$ speedup with $1.1\%$ drop in accuracy on the ImageNet VID validation set.
 Further, the time taken to process a lower sized frame is almost $3 \times$ lesser and the FLOP count reduces by $4 \times$.

 As part of future work, we plan to incorporate a motion model to obtain the ROIs in the current frame.
 Incorporating a motion model could also help extend this framework to larger batch sizes.
 Also, it is possible to use two different models or networks to process larger sized and smaller sized frames.
 This will help reduce the accuracy drop but will in turn increase the memory footprint.
 There is an overhead incurred in checking whether the ROIs can fit in the lower sized frame.
 Currently, we select anchor frames at regular intervals.
 However, information on whether ROIs were packed successfully in previous frames can help us decide how frequently we select anchor frames.
 Thus, another line of future work is a dynamic mechanism for selecting anchor frames in order to reduce the overhead.
 It would be interesting to test PaD in more resource constrained platforms like mobile GPUs and CPUs.
-We expect the benefits to be more pronounced in such platforms. \paragraph*{Acknowledgements} We thank Intel India, Robert Bosch Centre for Data Science and AI (RBC-DSAI) and Center for Computational Brain Research (CCBR) for supporting this research.
+We expect the benefits to be more pronounced in such platforms. \begin{acks} This work was supported by Intel India, the Robert Bosch Centre for Data Science and AI (RBC-DSAI) and the Center for Computational Brain Research (CCBR) at IIT Madras. \end{acks}